Arthur Cravan: Mexico

 The couple lived on very humble means and Cravan eventually got seriously ill with amoebic dysentery, fever, stomach issues.
-During this time there was increasing pressure for the couple to leave Mexico city as Cravan, being a draft-dodger, was being pursued by American secret police.
+During this time there was increasing pressure for the couple to leave Mexico City as Cravan, being a draft-dodger, was being pursued by American law enforcement.
 After Loy nursed him back to health, the couple decided to leave Mexico City separately – Loy leaving first, in order to research escape routes to Argentina, and Cravan remaining in order to raise some money.
 In his desperation Cravan took up a fight against Jim Smith in which he was humiliatingly beaten.

 After reuniting it was clear that Loy was pregnant.
 With very little money, and Cravan's passport documents still not in order, it was agreed that Loy would travel on a passenger ship to protect her health and Cravan, as well as his friends Winchester, Cattell, and their Swedish friend (none of whom had the necessary papers) would sail to Chile.
 After purchasing and repairing an old and small craft cheaply in Salina Cruz, Cravan sailed alone to Puerto Angel, a few days up the coast, with the intention of selling or trading it for a larger vessel which he would then return to Salina Cruz in so as to accommodate all his friends in their journey to Chile.

 Cravan never arrived or returned and it is presumed that he capsized and drowned in a storm raging at sea in the following days.

 Loy gave birth to Fabienne Cravan Lloyd, named after her father, on 5 April 1919 in London.